BYU Division of Continuing Education: Conferences and workshops

-BYU's DCE oversees a range of conferences and workshops.
+BYU's CE oversees a range of conferences and workshops.
 Many of these are short summer programs aimed at improving the skills of specific groups such as adults, professionals, and youth.

 BYU Women's Conference

-BYU Women's Conference is a two-day conference co-sponsored by the university and the LDS Church's Relief Society organization.
-It is open to women and men, ages 16 and older.
-Both days of the conference begin and end with a general session in the Marriott Center, where all participants meet together.
+BYU Women's Conference is a two-day conference that was previously co-sponsored by the Relief Society organization, and is now a BYU program coordinated by Continuing Education, like BYU Education Week.
+Both days of the conference begin and end with a general session in the Marriott Center, where all participants meet together which began in 1976.

 Between the general sessions there are three one-hour concurrent sessions, with up to 16 sessions to choose from each hour.
 Topics, centered on the annual theme, include home, family, marriage, service, gospel (scripture, doctrine), and other topics such as missionary work and education—all discussed from a gospel perspective and directed toward women.

+The attendance for the 2025 Women's Conference was more than 12,000 attendees, featuring over 90 sessions led by 175 speakers.

 Especially for Youth

-Especially for Youth is a program run through BYU's DCE for youth ages 14–18 with the goal of helping the central mission statement to "help them come unto Christ".
+Especially for Youth is a program run through BYU CE for youth ages 14–18 with the goal of helping the central mission statement to "help them come unto Christ".
 It seeks to emphasize physical, spiritual, intellectual and social growth.
 Although run through BYU and with large numbers of participants at BYU it also occurs at various locations throughout the United States and abroad.
 The program is mainly run on university campuses.